apollographql/subscriptions-transport-ws/CONTRIBUTING.md

 ### Responding to issues

 In addition to reporting issues, a great way to contribute to Apollo is to respond to other peoples' issues and try to identify the problem or help them work around it.
 If you’re interested in taking a more active role in this process, please go ahead and respond to issues.
-And don't forget to say "Hi" on Apollo Slack!
+And don't forget to say "Hi" in Apollo Spectrum!

 ### Small bug fixes